apache/flink/docs/dev/connectors/pubsub.md

 for information about how to package the program with the libraries for cluster execution.

+## Consuming or Producing PubSubMessages

-#### PubSub Source
+### PubSub SourceFunction

 The connector provides a Source for reading data from Google PubSub to Apache Flink.
-PubSub has an Atleast-Once guarantee and as such this is the best we can do right now without adding a lot of extra complexity.
+Google PubSub has an `Atleast-Once` guarantee and as such this connector delivers the same guarantees.

-The class `PubSubSource(…)` has a builder to create PubSubsources. `PubSubSource.newBuilder()`
+The class `PubSubSource(…)` has a builder to create PubSubsources. `PubSubSource.newBuilder(...)`

-There are several optional methods to alter how the PubSubSource is created, the bare minimum is to provide a google project, pubsub subscription and a way to deserialize the PubSubMessages.
+There are several optional methods to alter how the PubSubSource is created, the bare minimum is to provide a Google project, Pubsub subscription and a way to deserialize the PubSubMessages.

 Example: